Peloton Bike / Peloton Bike+ Review

 Who Should Ride the Peloton Bike?

 The Peloton bike is best for people seeking high-energy workout sessions.
 All skill levels are met by its resistance range; Peloton fans include competitive outdoor riders, and also people who haven’t ever been motivated by cycling before.
+We should also note that with the addition of full body workouts, the Peloton Bike+ opens the brand up to those looking to get more than riding out of their exercise bike.
+This is a market that NordicTrack had already capitalized on with iFit and the swivelling screen of the S22i.

 This fitness machine is useful for weight loss and weight management, cardiovascular health, building endurance and speed, and toning and strengthening your body.
 The Peloton is also unique for letting you add socialization to spinning, but without the time investment and hassle of commuting to a membership gym.